Commercial Property Insurance

 Under an All Risk Coverage, the owner is protected for loss due to theft, which includes break-ins.
 This could also be added to your Commercial Insurance Policy and will cover payroll transfers and company payroll no matter the amount or size, as long as it doesn’t surpass the limits originally stated in the policy.

-Signs and Goods – This insurance also covers signs being knocked out, signs on glass surfaces on building, exterior affixed signs or free-standing signs on your property.
+This insurance also covers signs being knocked out and signs on glass surfaces damaged on the building, exterior affixed signs or free-standing signs on your property.
 You can also include loss of signs due to accidents during transportation.

 This insurance will protect your assets if you are being sued for alleged injuries or property damages.
 This is a ‘must have’ on you Commercial Property Insurance Policy.
 This can be purchased separately or be included in your general policy, if you have higher risks, you may want to think about buying a separate liability insurance policy.
 Your limits will be much bigger on a separate policy.